NetApp/trident/docs/kubernetes/trident-csi.rst

 -----------------

-To provision storage with CSI Trident, define one or more storage classes with the provisioner value ``io.netapp.trident.csi``.
+To provision storage with CSI Trident, define one or more storage classes with the provisioner value ``csi.trident.netapp.io``.
 The simplest storage class to start with is one based on the ``sample-input/storage-class-csi.yaml.templ`` file that comes with the installer, replacing ``__BACKEND_TYPE__`` with the storage driver name.: